yusx-swapp/OFM/README.md

 print("subnetwork params",params)
 ```

-## Train your own super-FMs (Single Node)
+## Train your own supernet (Single Node)

-### Scripts for train Super-ViT
+### Scripts for converting ViT to a supernet

-OFM with its mini-shard training strategy can train a super-FM in a fast speed.
-You can train a super-ViT on CIFAR-100 with the following command:
+OFM with its mini-shard training strategy can convert a pre-trained model to a supernet in a fast and efficient way.
+For instance, you can train a super-ViT on CIFAR-100 with the following command:

 ```bash
 python3 scripts/train_img_classification.py --model vit \